38 Idioms About Missing Someone

 Other ways to say: Miss badly, miss a lot

-18. My heart aches for you
+18. My Heart Aches for You

-Example Sentence:
+Example Sentences:

 • My heart aches for you when you’re gone.